What is the Term Structure of Interest Rate?

-The term structure of interest rate can be defined as the graphical representation that depicts the relationship between interest rates (or yields on a bond) and a range of different maturities.
-The graph itself is called a “yield curve.”
+The term structure refers to the relationship shared between interest rates or yields on a bond and a range of different maturities.
 The term structure of interest rates plays an important part in any economy by predicting the future trajectory of rates and facilitating quick comparison of yields based on time.

 Primarily, the term structure of interest rates can take the following forms: